AR2202/Colourful/README.md

 ### Example: encoding booleans

-Booleans need to be encoded as colors first.
+Booleans need to be encoded as colours first.

 True = Red